 Meta Pixel

-Recently, a fascinating trend has emerged: the rise of the “serial founder.”
+Recently, a fascinating trend has emerged: the return of the “serial founder.”
 These aren’t the fresh-faced early 20’s Founders we often associate with startups.
 Instead, they are seasoned veterans, having successfully navigated the choppy waters of building and scaling businesses.

-The Journey of a Successful Serial Entrepreneur
+The Journey of a Successful Seasoned Entrepreneur

 Startup Phase: